lachlandeer/2019-02-zurich-material/sections/content.md

 ![Example Filesystem](figures/filesystem-challenge.svg)

+## Solution

+1. No: there is a directory backup in /Users.
+2. No: this is the content of Users/thing/backup, but with .. we asked for one level further up.
+3. No: see previous explanation.
+4. \alert{Yes}: ../backup/ refers to /Users/backup/.

 ## Exercise: Renaming Files
 Suppose that you created a .txt file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: statstics.txt